litecart/litecart/UPGRADE.md

 ## Instructions

+  Note: Add-ons are version specific and might cause your upgraded platform to malfunction.
+Make sure all your add-ons are up to date.

   1. Backup your files and database!!

-  2. Replace the old set set of files with the new ones.
-If you haven't patched your platform with add-ons and modifications that might be incompatible you can drop the new files on top of the old.
+  2. Note your current platform version.

+  3. Upload the contents of the folder public_html/* to the corresponding path of your installation replacing the old files.
+Any modified files will be overwritten!

-  3. Point your browser to http://www.yoursite.com/path/to/install/upgrade.php and follow the instructions on the page.
+  4. Point your browser to http://www.yoursite.com/path/to/install/upgrade.php and follow the instructions on the page.

-  4. Make sure everything went fine and delete the install/ folder.
+  5. Make sure everything went fine and delete the install/ folder.

-  Note: Add-ons are version specific and you might cause your upgraded platform to malfunction.
-Make sure your add-ons are up to date.

   If you need help, turn to our forums at http://forums.litecart.net.